 Another one from Fitbit.
 The Fitbit zip has proved popular with fitness enthusiasts across the board.
 This objective review seeks to explore every fine detail to help users get a clear picture of this fitness assistive gear.

-This review is a result of a close monitoring of the Fit combined with feedback from other users who have interacted with the popular tracker.
+This review is a result of close monitoring of the Fit combined with feedback from other users who have interacted with the popular tracker.
 What is it’s capability?
 What makes it stand out from among other trackers?
 What is not so lit about it?

 Right away, all details laid bare below: